anony7777/Perfff/README.md

 ## Software dependencies

-We provide both source codes on Github and docker images
+We have made our source codes available on Github and we will also provide docker images in the Artifact Evaluation review stage.

 ## Clone LLVM Clang